jianyuan/terraform-provider-sentry/docs/data-sources/all_projects.md

 ### Required

-- `organization` (String) The slug of the organization the resource belongs to.
+- `organization` (String) The organization the resource belongs to.

 ### Read-Only